thomas-haslwanter/statsintro/rst/statsANOVA.rst

 hypothesis, the Friedman test is used on the ratings of the ten piano players.

-And if we want to and predict the value of one variable *many* other variables, linear regression has to be replaced by of *multilinear regression* , sometimes also referred to as *multiple linear regression*.
+When moving from two to many variables, the correlation coefficient gets replaced by the *correlation matrix*.
+And if we want to and predict the value of *many* other variables, linear regression has to be replaced by *multilinear regression*, sometimes also referred to as *multiple linear regression*.

+However, watch out for the pitfalls that loom when you work with many variables!
+Take for example the following hypothetical case: you make a survey about the activity and life circumstances of a large range of people, covering all the numbers that you can get your hand on.
+In this survey you find out that a) rich people spend more time playing golf than poor people, and b) rich people tend to have fewer children than poor people.
+This leads to a strong negative correlation between playing golf and having children, and you may be tempted to (falsely) draw the conclusion that playing golf reduces your fertility, while in reality it is the higher income which causes both effects. nicely describes where those problems come from, and how best to avoid them.

 Two-way ANOVA
 -----------------